 Secure your devices and communications

 One of the primary ways for hackers to gain access to your data is through your devices and communications.
-As part of your firm’s assessment process, review any vulnerabilities across your communication channels and look to mitigate them (for example, encrypt your firm’s emails).
-Consider client communication apps like Signal, which offer end-to-end encryption or Clio’s secure client portal which keeps client communications encrypted and secure.
+As part of your firm’s assessment process, review any vulnerabilities across your communication channels and look to mitigate them.
+Consider Clio’s secure client portal which keeps client communications encrypted and secure.

 Plan for the worst